-If you take a walk through any modern supermarket you’ll sooner or later come across the organic section, the demand for these healthier and more ethical products is becoming more apparent and whilst we know they’re more expensive, are they better for us?
+If you take a walk through any modern supermarket, you’ll sooner or later come across the organic section.
+The demand for these healthier and more ethical products is becoming more apparent, and whilst we know they’re more expensive, are they better for us?

-Organic Hemp Oil Benefits
+What Is Organic Hemp Oil Used For?

 Improved Heart Condition

-A Supply of Fatty Acids Free From Mercury
+A Supply Of Fatty Acids Free From Mercury

-Organic Vs Conventional
+Organic Vs. Conventional

 Unlike most other forms of CBD, organic hemp oil is rich in CBD.
 Inorganic CBD oils tend to contain less CBD and require large amounts of industrial hemp for the small quality of CBD content.
 Additionally, industrial hemp contains a higher risk of contamination and is known as a bio-accumulator which means it has a tendency to draw toxins from the soil.

-The biggest difference between the two is in fact the certification.
+The biggest difference between the two is, in fact, the certification.
 Unlike organic, the conventional hemp doesn’t undergo the same inspection and does not have to follow the long list of necessary guidelines in order to meet certified organic standards.